 Significant Economies of Scale and Operating Efficiencies.
 Petro is now over 200 times the size of its average competitor (using data compiled from information reported in the Fuel Oil News Magazine, December 2002) and Star Gas Propane is one of the ten largest retail propane distributors in the nation, in each case based on volume.
 The size and the geographic scope of our operations permit us to achieve economies of scale in purchasing, operations, accounting, credit, collections, marketing and the use of information technology that are not generally available to our smaller competitors.
 In addition, our size allows us to provide higher levels of customer service for significantly lower cost per customer than our competitors and employ product branding to enhance customer retention.
 For example, in our heating oil operations, we are utilizing customer call center operations and technology-based service vehicle dispatch in order to maximize customer responsiveness while reducing overall operating costs.
+Start up challenges associated with the transition to a third party customer call center impacted our customer base in the first quarter of fiscal 2004 and have required unanticipated training and support which will be ongoing through the fiscal 2003-2004 heating season.
+This will reduce the savings otherwise anticipated to be realized from the business redesign project in fiscal 2004.

 High Barriers to Entry.
 The heating oil and propane industries incorporate a number of characteristics which provide us with a competitive advantage over smaller competitors and new entrants.
 The labor-intensive nature of the business, which consists of a large number of small transactions, favors larger companies with economies of scale that are able to generate operating efficiencies and effectively manage distribution routes.
-Customer turnover is generally low and typically occurs as a result of a triggering event such as a home sale or a service failure by a competitor.
+Customer turnover is generally low and typically occurs as a result of a triggering event such as a home sale or a service failure.
 A highly fragmented industry with few large operators makes achieving size and scale challenging for new market entrants.
 Our use of technology to improve our product delivery and customer service is not easily affordable by our smaller heating oil competitors.
-In addition, because fire safety laws in the states in which we operate do not permit propane tanks to be filled by other distributors, our ownership of approximately 95% of the propane tanks located at our customers' homes further enhances our profitability and customer stability.
+In addition, because fire safety laws in the states in which we operate do not permit propane tanks to be filled by third-party distributors, our ownership in excess of 95% of the propane tanks located at our customers' homes further enhances our profitability and customer stability.